Because of the ever growing amount of music on offer

 genre, just so long as the track matches the option you chose.

-Browse by Composer, checking for new tracks by a composer
+Browse by Artist, checking for new tracks by an Artist

 If you have a favorite composer here at Shockwave-Sound.com, you can